 The 28th Snow Fighter Roadeo was held on October 24, 2013 at the Franklin County Engineer West Maintenance Facility.
 More than 70 drivers from the engineer’s office and local townships participated

-The Franklin County Engineer’s Office and the City of Columbus jointly operate an automated vehicle locating system (AVL) for snow and ice control equipment.
+The Franklin County Engineer’s Office operates an automated vehicle locating system (AVL) for snow and ice control equipment.
 During a storm event, AVL provides managers with unit and driver identification, vehicle location and speed, rate of application for salt and de-icing liquid, and road and air temperatures.
-The tracking system enables the county and city to better coordinate their snow and ice control efforts throughout the metropolitan area.
+The tracking system enables the county to better coordinate their snow and ice control efforts throughout Franklin County.
+You can find the current location of your plow at our website.

 Deicers include salt, the principal road clearing material; liquid calcium chloride, used as a pre-wetting agent and for additional melting power at lower temperatures; and salt brine, sprayed on roadways to delay freezing and enhance salt effectiveness.